RahimAbbas55/Building-A-Virtual-Private-Cloud-Using-AWS/README.md

 ## Introducing Today's Project!

-'m doing this project to learn the basics of setting up a VPC network and get the insights on it to improve my knowledge of this technology.
+I'm doing this project to learn the basics of setting up a VPC network and get the insights on it to improve my knowledge of this technology.

 ### What is Amazon VPC?